Breadcrumb

 • 5% said they were providers (contacting on behalf of a client or requesting information about the hotline)

-• 14% were categorized as other/could not be determined 2
+• 13% were categorized as other/unable to be determined 2

 Were the people who contacted the Hotline pregnant or in the postpartum period?

-Among the people who said they were calling for themselves, more reported reaching out in the postpartum period, vs. those who are pregnant (38% vs. 19%).3
+Among the people who said they were calling for themselves, more reported reaching out in the postpartum period, vs. those who are pregnant (41% vs. 22%).
+Among those who were calling for themselves—but were not pregnant or postpartum—9% reported being a partner or caregiver seeking support.3

 Detailed description for Caller Type